 - Well Researched Portfolios and High Return Funds

 A mutual fund raises money from investors and on their behalf, they invest that money.
-A little amount of fee is charged for maintaining and handling the money.
-People who don’t know enough about investing -A mutual fund is a perfect investment vehicle for them (general investors).
-A beneficial and profit earning part or investors in a mutual fund is they can select a mutual fund scheme according to their demands and requirement.
-The base foundation for mutual fund scheme would be decided according to investor financial goal and begin investing to accomplish the set plans.
+A little amount fee is charged for maintaining and handling the money.
+For People who don’t know enough about investing, a mutual fund is a perfect investment vehicle for them (general investors).
+A beneficial and profit earning part for investors in a mutual fund is that they can select a mutual fund scheme according to their demands and requirement.
+The base foundation for a mutual fund scheme would be decided according to the investor’s financial goals.

-- Shares or Fund Units: In mutual fund investments is made by purchasing the shares or the units of a particular fund.
+- Shares or Fund Units: In mutual fund investments are made by purchasing the shares or the units of a particular fund.
 The more units purchased the greater investment it would be.

-- NAV (Net Asset Value )- The NAV is also known as unit price or price per share of the fund.
-In mutual funds, the units are bought, sold and redeemed at the current unit price o NAV at the time of sale or purchase.
+- NAV (Net Asset Value ): The NAV is also known as unit price or price per share of the fund.
+In mutual funds, the units are bought, sold, and redeemed at the current unit price of the NAV at the time of sale or purchase.
 The net asset value of a fund keeps changing depending on the fund’s performance.

-- Offer document – This an official document describes the basic points of the fund.
+- Offer document: This an official document which describes the basic points of the fund.
 It’s the guidance for the investors that comprises all the related information about the mutual funds and to assist an investor to do his or her investment choice.
-The documents contain the objective of the fund, the asset classes that the fund will invest in and terms and conditions of the fund.
-The general points are also written in the document such as the risk factors, history of the fund performance and many more.
+The documents contain the objective of the fund, the asset classes that the fund will invest in, and the terms and conditions of the fund.
+The general points are also written in the document such as the risk factors, history of the fund performance, and many more.

-- Expense Ratio: Its means the expenses acquired by the fund in association with the total assets.
+- Expense Ratio: It means the expenses acquired by the fund in association with the total assets.

 Expense ratio = operating expense/Average value of fund assets.

-- Redemption: The redemption in mutual funds is done at the time of fund units cancelled, sold or transferred.
+- Redemption: The redemption in mutual funds is done at the time of fund units canceled, sold, or transferred.